Resources to use during the planning process

-Stop by OCS in CUB 290 and check out our resources.
+- Stop by the Center for Global Education in CUB 290 and check out our resources.

-Visit with a program provider.
+- Visit with a program provider.
 Throughout the semester, program providers come to campus to talk about their programs.
-These informational meetings are posted on the OCS homepage as well as listed in the student digest.
+These informational meetings are posted on the Center for Global Education homepage as well as listed in the student digest.
 Stay tuned!

 Questions to Ask During the Planning Process

-What kind of off campus experience am I looking for?
+- What kind of global study experience am I looking for?
 Domestic, abroad?

-What are the policies of my major/minor department with regard to earning credit from off campus study?
+- What are the policies of my major/minor department with regard to earning credit from global study?

 Location & Housing

-What is the best semester for me to study off campus?
+- What is the best semester for me to study globally?

-What is the academic calendar of my study abroad destination?
+- What is the academic calendar of my global study destination?

 - Is the academic calendar congruent with Gettysburg's?
 Does that matter to me?